- * The Asterisk Conversations in collaboration with Writers Unlimited.

 The Asterisk Conversations* “een sterretjesgesprek” features each episode a writer overseas and invites a maker based in The Netherlands to create a new work in response.
 This way, each podcast ends with the beginning of a new conversation.

-- Guest curator at Het Hem Zaandam, Chapter 4OUR, “Abundance”.
-Curating a four month, international program of art works, performances, conversations and.
-Postponed from May-September 2020 to 2021.
+- Guest curator at Het Hem, Chapter 4OUR, “Abundance”.
+Curating a six month program and art exhibition, including performances, lectures, an art school course and artist residencies.
+Postponed from May 2020 to 2021.

 - Guest lectures at University of the Underground, April 2020

-This Thursday Night Live! programme revisits the lecture Do Comrades Gossip? by Jodi Dean.
-Looking back at a night of intimate conversations, writer and philosopher Simon(e) van Saarlos reflects on the evening through the lens of personal memory and practice.
+- Revisiting Gossips This Thursday Night Live! programme revisits the lecture Do Comrades Gossip? by Jodi Dean.
+Looking back at a night of intimate conversations, writer and philosopher Simon(e) van Saarloos reflects on the evening through the lens of personal memory and practice.